-Table S3.
+Supplementary file 1D.

 Population genetic analyses and test of population expansion derived on 13 subpopulations of Bufo distributed in East Asia.
 The statistical analyses inferred from 894 bp of concatenated CR-ND2 of 214 individuals, consisted of gene diversity, mean of pairwise diversity (π), nucleotide diversity, Test of goodness of fit (Harpending’s raggedness), Neutrality Test; Tajima’s D, Li and Fu statistic, and mismatch distribution.
+Haplotype data had 214 segregating sites, among which 178 were informative.